Education for Sustainable Development

 What we support

 We support projects by children and young people, school classes, teachers, educational institutions or extracurricular organisations in the Canton of Bern that are explicitly concerned with overcoming ecological challenges.
-Ecological topics should be considered in the context of cultural, social, economic and/or health factors.
-Projects should be participatory if possible; they should also promote diversity and inclusion.
+Ecological topics should be considered in the context of cultural, social, economic and/or health aspects and must be organised in a participatory and, where possible, inclusive manner.
 Project submissions can take the following forms:

 What we don’t support